-Media pitching in the PR world refers to presenting your angle or story to a journalist, to get it featured in their publication.
+Media pitching in the PR world refers to presenting your story to a journalist to get it featured in their publication.
 A pitch is usually a short personalized email to a journalist outlining the story and why it should be published.

 Now we know what it is, we will look at how to do it.

 As mentioned, the purpose of your pitch is to convince journalists to feature your story or content.
-No journalist is going to want to feature you if your pitch isn’t newsworthy or grounded in the relevant context.
+No journalist will want to feature you if your pitch isn’t newsworthy or grounded in the relevant context.

 When researching, start compiling media lists of news sites and journalists you want to reach out to.
 Specifically, study the type of content featured on their blogs and feeds.
 Try to identify the topics and discussions they like to report about.

-Consider the following examples:
+Consider the following strong examples of subject titles:

 There are certain elements journalists look for when scanning over your pitch.
-Here is a handful of some of these things to help you get your news covered:
+Here is a handful of some of these to help you get your news covered:

-The familiarity of the person, place or event makes for a stronger news angle than someone or something no one has heard of.
+The familiarity of the person, place, or event makes for a stronger news angle than someone or something no one has heard of.

 The location of the event will affect the impact on your audience.
 People care more about things that are happening near them.